Apple-Scoop/.github/profile/README.md

-## Apple Scoop has been built from the ground up to be fast, secure and modern.
-And with great features like Instant Stories, Speak, RSS, Topics and Leaderboard — getting to the stories you care about has never been easier.
+## The Apple Scoop site has been built from the ground up to be fast, secure and modern.
+And with great features like Instant Stories, Speak, RSS, Topics and more — getting to the stories you care about has never been easier.

 <!--